-UN agencies combine to blame conflict and ‘climate-related shocks’ for first spike in global hunger in a decade18/09/2017 - by the Climate Centre
+UN agencies combine to blame conflict and ‘climate-related shocks’ for first spike in global hunger in a decade

 For the first time five United Nations agencies have joined forces to compile a new edition of the annual UN report on world food-security and nutrition, which was released on Friday.

 They say that after declining for more than a decade, global hunger is now on the rise again – affecting more than 800 million people last year or 11 per cent of humanity.